-DDOT tracks crashes and other safety incidents with dockless vehicles as they would with any other vehicle, via MPD safety data.
-In addition, the pilot permit terms and conditions required information on all safety incidents and crashes be reported by the companies directly to DDOT.
-Through July 2018, thirty crashes were reported to DDOT during the demonstration period (Figure 11).
+DDOT tracks crashes and other safety incidents with dockless vehicles via MPD safety data.
+In addition, the pilot permit terms and conditions required information on all safety incidents and crashes to be reported by the companies directly to DDOT.
+Through July 2018, thirty crashes were reported to DDOT during the demonstration period (Figure 10).
+Additional crashes and injuries may have occurred that were not reported either to MPD or the companies.